The government's proposed overhaul of the taxi consent process will put passengers and drivers at risk, says the country's largest taxi company.

-The changes do away with area knowledge and English language tests, which Bridges said were redundant thanks to GPS technology.
+The changes do away with the area knowledge and English language requirements, which Bridges said were redundant thanks to GPS technology.

-Bridges said this was because new technology identified the driver and the passenger before anyone got into the vehicle.
+Bridges told TVNZ this was because new technology identified the driver and the passenger before anyone got into the vehicle.

-But Blue Bubble Taxis chief executive Bob Wilkinson said the new technology was not as effective as cameras.
+But Blue Bubble Taxis chief executive Bob Wilkinson said this was not true.

 "All it shows is that the two phones know each other but who's holding those phones is out of our control.
 We have seen drivers who are registered with a company ... not being who actually turns up.